Caso Avícola Villalobos

 DownloadPDF

-The enforced credit is grounded in the expert report of August 26, 2021, which quantified at $44,910,912.00 the dividends declared and illegally retained by Villamorey from Lisa between 2009 and 2019, plus interest calculated at an annual rate of 3.25% corresponding to the yield on Villamorey's investment portfolio.
+The enforced credit rests on the <doc id="pty-117030-21-2021-08-26-a" /> of August 26, 2021, which quantified at $44,910,912.00 the dividends declared and illegally retained by Villamorey from Lisa between 2009 and 2019, plus interest calculated at an annual rate of 3.25% corresponding to the yield on Villamorey's investment portfolio.

-Notice and warning to the defendant
+Notice and Warning to the Defendant

 Ruling

-• The corrected executive complaint filed by Lisa, S.A. against Villamorey, S.A. is admitted
+• The corrected executive complaint filed by Lisa, S.A. against Villamorey, S.A. is admitted as a simple enforcement proceeding of high value

-• A payment order is issued for $51,643,208.80, broken down as: principal $44,910,912.00, costs $6,732,236.80, and provisional expenses $60.00
+• A payment order is issued for $51,643,208.80, broken down as principal $44,910,912.00, costs $6,732,236.80, and provisional expenses $60.00

 • Attorney María Luisa Villarreal Palacios is recognized as judicial representative of the plaintiff